 Sponsored InMail campaigns allow you to cut through all the clutter and reach the LinkedIn inboxes of the people who matter to your business.
-Use the service to send rich content and compelling offers toed prospects of your choosing.
+Use the service to send rich content and compelling offers to targeted prospects of your choosing.

 When Utah State sought to fill its graduate program with highly qualified candidates in the region, they used the help of Sponsored InMail to do it.
 Here’s what their InMail message to prospects looked like:

 The result of the campaign was a 20 to 1 ROI, a 71% conversion rate on requests for more information, and a 27.5% open rate for InMail.